GoogleCloudPlatform/service-extensions/callouts/tests/load-testing/README.md

 - At least 4GB RAM available
 - Linux, macOS, or Windows with WSL2

+> **⚠️ Security Note:** This framework mounts the Docker socket (`/var/run/docker.sock`) to manage test containers dynamically.
+This grants the load-tester container root-level access to the host's Docker daemon.
+Only run this framework in trusted environments (development/CI) and never in production.
+Consider using Docker-in-Docker or rootless Docker for enhanced security.

 ## Quick Start

 ### 1. Start the Load Testing Environment